Managed Kubernetes services from public cloud providers offer resilient and highly available Kubernetes control...

 1. Map out deployment

-The first step in any container orchestration strategy is to map out the hosting space -- meaning the complete resource set you'll use to host applications.
+The step in any container orchestration strategy is to map out the hosting space -- meaning the complete resource set you'll use to host applications.
 This might include an on-premises data center and multiple public cloud providers.
 For each application, determine the scope of its deployment, including where you will host its components.
 This exercise will frame how diverse your Kubernetes deployment will be.

-Strong candidates for managed Kubernetes services will have an orchestration map that shows two important things: First, they only plan to use one cloud provider and are prepared to rework their operations strategy if they change providers.
+Strong candidates for managed Kubernetes services will have an orchestration map that shows two important things: first, they only plan to use one cloud provider and are prepared to rework their operations strategy if they change providers.
 Second, any applications with components hosted in the cloud and in the data center perform little to no failover or bursting across that boundary.

 At the other extreme, poor candidates for managed Kubernetes services are those who plan to use several public cloud providers and move applications quickly between them.
-In addition, companies who plan to use all hosting resources, including an on-premises data center, as a large resource pool from which application components can draw are not a good fit for these managed services.
+In addition, companies that plan to use all hosting resources, including an on-premises data center, as a large resource pool from which application components can draw are not a good fit for these managed services.

 2. Determine multi-cloud goals